Choate Rosemary Hall: Athletics

 Choate is a member of the Founders League, and competes against schools in the New England and the Mid-Atlantic regions.
 The athletic directors of Choate and the other members of the Eight Schools Association compose the Eight Schools Athletic Council, which organizes sports events and tournaments among ESA schools.

 Choate offers teams at the varsity, JV, and thirds (freshman) levels.
 There are 32 different sports and 81 teams in interscholastic competition.
 Intramural programs include aerobics, dance, senior weight training, yoga, winter running, rock climbing, fitness and conditioning, and senior volleyball.

-Since 1922, Choate's athletic rivalry has been Deerfield Academy.
+Since 1922, Choate's athletic rival has been Deerfield Academy.